 If you find it difficult to save money, there is no better option than the automated transfer programs.
 It’s easy, convenient and regular.

-Just ask your employer to automatically keep some part of your salary in the form of a saving that can be of great use in the future.
+Just ask your employer to automatically keep some part of your salary in the form of a saving.
 This makes the saving process mandatory because a fixed amount of money goes into your saving account at a regular basis, thereby stashing your cash.

 These are some of the quick steps that you can easily follow to manage your emergency fund saving.
-Because financial instability is a common situation that can attack any one of us it’s better to be fully equipped to cope up with it than to repent later.
+Just think about this.
+Financial instability is a common situation that can attack any one of us.
+So it’s better to be fully equipped to cope up with it than to repent later.